-The plan has certain shortcomings or hindrances, which are instrumental in choking the successful path.
-The two most ambitious targets of the plan, which the chief executive would like to see as the ones to be met, are to save the Earth and recuperate the potential of the company to generate more capital.

-The company needs the British shoppers to be commensurate to the above-mentioned idea.
+The plan has certain shortcomings or the hindrances which are instrumental in choking the successful path of the plan.
+The two most ambitious targets of the plan, which the chief executive would like to see as the ones to be met, are to save the earth and recuperate the potential of the company to generate more capital.
+The company needs the British shoppers to be commensurate to the above mentioned idea.
 To save the planet is a part of the plan; most of the company's products are tagged to make sure the consumers know that the article is consigned.
-On the one hand, this makes it easy for the shopper to make his decision whether to buy the goods or not.
+This makes it easy for the shopper to make his decision whether to buy the goods or not.
 On the other hand, the chief executive expects that it will help to reduce the refrigerated articles in the stores.
-Now, customers have to determine themselves with integrity that they are environment friendly.
-They have to avoid buying things for sale at a reduced price in other stores.
+At this juncture, customers have to determine themselves with integrity that they are environment friendly.
+They avoid buying things for sale at a reduced price in other stores.
 Both parties, the customers and Marks and Spencer, which is a bit more expensive compared to Tesco and H&M, might benefit from this experience.
-Though the company stresses on its intension not to raise the prices, the customers are forced to pay more for the eco-friendly measures undertaken by the company.
+Though the company stresses on its intension not to raise the prices, the customers are forced to pay more for the eco friendly measures undertaken by the company.
 It is the Achilles heel of the plan - a potential scare for its ensured success.

 One thing that should be properly weighed is British loyalty to the established UK franchise names.
-The company maintains that by persuading its customers to conserve energy by washing laundry at 30 degrees Celsius instead of 40 or more, which is more than intended by the original plan.
+The company maintains that by persuading its customers to conserve energy by washing laundry at 30 degrees Celsius instead of 40 or more.
+It is more than intended by the original plan.
 The company also cares about the carbon footnotes.
-A special website is designed for the customers to invite them to take a survey for evaluation of their personal carbon footprint.
+A special web site is designed for the customers to invite them to take a survey for evaluation of their personal carbon footprint.
+Things are not optimistic on the financial front.
 The plan has worked out perfectly for the first five months; however, since then there has been a rapid fall.